Jun 2, 2026Β·Specific IQ Tests & FormatsWhat Is a Matrix Reasoning Test? What the Pattern Puzzles Measure

 Dr. Russell T. WarneChief Scientist

 Short answer: on an IQ test, a matrix reasoning task asks you to find the missing rule in a visual pattern.
-It can be a strong way to sample abstract reasoning, but it is only one part of a serious cognitive assessment.
+It's a strong way to sample abstract reasoning efficiently, but it is only one part of a serious cognitive assessment, and the data on how it behaves under retesting and coaching is worth understanding before you put much weight on a single score.

 What the Test Is Asking You to Do